chukiagosoftware/software-engineer-blog/content/pages/about.md

 ### Welcome :sunrise:

-This is a software engineering microblog focusing on Infrastructure as Code with Terraform and Ansible, DevOps and Cloud Infrastructure how-tos and how-nots, Python automation, async and MLOps.
+This is a software engineering microblog focusing on Infrastructure as Code with Terraform, ArgoCD and Ansible, DevOps and Cloud Infrastructure how-tos and how-nots, Kubernetes wisdom, Python AsyncIO snippets for Ops automation and MLOps notes as I complete NLP and Generative AI LLM courses online.

-Running on Python 3.10 running the amazing Pelican 4.8.0 microblogging framework and custom Python Markdown 3.
-4.1 with Github Emojis.
-Because, well why not.
+We are running Python 3.10 and the incredible Pelican 4.8.0 microblogging framework, along with our very own Python Markdown 3.4.1 extension for Github Emojis.
+Because, well why not. :question:

+Try it yourself!
+Just add a semi-colon before and after what should be a Github Emoji, like  :software:

-And deployed using [Netlify](https://www.netlify.com) and all is well and good.
+This site is deployed using [Netlify](https://www.netlify.com) and all is well and good.
 Highly recommended.
 Other options considered for deployment were Google App Engine, due to the original blog inspiration for this microblog or [Render](https://www.render.com) another Heroku-like platform.
+We could also toss this HTML pretty much anywhere.
+Hmm, over-engineering, hmmmm.

 ### Infrastructure as Code :bridge_at_night:

-IaC is sort of like the bridge between fear, uncertainty, doubt or paradise.
-It can be pretty fun to work on IaC.
-I believe it is a vital component of deploying successful highly performant data intensive distributed applications.
+IaC is sort of like the bridge between fear, uncertainty, doubt (FUD) and paradise.
+It can be pretty fun to work on IaC and get away from all that FUD.

+Plus, Infrastructure as Code (whatever that means) is a vital component of deploying successful highly  performant data intensive distributed applications.
+Ok to be serious for half a moment, we use IaC to meet some stringent regulations and the highest standards of quality and also to have a whopping good time.

-I have worked on Infrastructure as Code and DevOps with the following Stacks:
+I have worked on Infrastructure as Code and DevOps with the following Stacks, and I use these terms loosely in this sentence, because this is clearly a very subjective and unlikely combination of things.
+Anyway, this is how I became the person you should hire next.

 ####  Stacks